-A few days back, as a part of CSR (Corporate Social responsibility) activity by Cisco India, we went to a local government school.
-Intent of this activity was to interact, learn and play with children.
+Few days back as a part of CSR (Corporate Social responsibility) activity by Cisco India, our team went to a local school for underprivileged children to spend some quality time with them by interacting, learning and playing together.

-While planning for this, we thought of interacting with children in usual way of teaching them something or quizzing them with fun questions, so that they win exciting prizes (which they did in the end)!
+We thought of interacting with children in usual way of teaching them something or quizzing them with fun questions, so that they win exciting prizes!

-This was reminiscent of all the games I used to play as a child, compared to how these days my niblings can’t come out of their digital devices.
-Although, I have been a big fan of digital games and wanted to be a game developer at one point in time, but we can’t deny the impact over use of digital devices has on the human mind (specially children).
+This reminded of all the games I used to play as a child and how these days my niblings can’t come out of their digital devices.
+Although, I have been a big fan of digital games and wanted to be a game developer at one point in time(that’s a separate story), but we can’t deny the impact over use of digital devices has on the human mind (specially children).